Voice Search Optimization: How to Improve Your Visibility in 2026

 • Conversational commerce: purchases via voice assistants

-• Hyperlocal targeting: search results within 100-meter precision
+• Hyperlocal targeting: search results with 100-meter precision

 • Voice SEO tools: specialized analytics for voice performance

-Structured data for FAQs increases your chances of being selected as a voice search answer by an average of 40%.
+Structured data for FAQs increases your chance of being selected as a voice search answer by an average of 40%.

 — Glenn Gabe, President of G-Squared Interactive